javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 The information about the process of execution of a running function is stored in its *execution context*.

-The [execution context](https://tc39.github.io/ecma262/#sec-execution-contexts) is an internal data structure that contains details about the execution of a function: where the control flow is now, the current variables, the value of `this` (we don't use it here) and few other internal details.
+The [execution context](https://tc39.github.io/ecma262/#sec-execution-contexts) is an internal data structure that contains details about the execution of a function: where the control flow is now, the current variables, the value of `this` (we don't use it here) and a few other internal details.

 One function call has exactly one execution context associated with it.